bhaveshpraveen/atlan_task/README.md

 ```bash
 curl -F 'file=@/path/to/project/atlan_task/upload-files/100000-Sales-Records.csv' http://localhost:8000/collect/baseline/ -H "Authorization: Bearer {access token}"
 ```
-Replace `path/to/project` with the path where you cloned the repo Replace `{access_token}` with the access token that you received in step2
+Replace `path/to/project` with the path where you cloned the repo.
+Please use the files already provided(I've hardcoded the datetime format and other small details)
+Replace `{access_token}` with the access token that you received in step2

 The response should be something like this